 At first I panicked that I was not doing online courses the way everyone else does.
 But I received effusive feedback about how much people love my video seminars, and then I realized I know how to make online learning feel like a party instead of a lecture.
 That’s when I decided to make a company out of it.

-When I was testing if Quistic would work as a company, I had some of my friends sell Quistic-style seminars to their communities, and it went really well.
+When I was testing if Quistic would work as a company, I had some of my friends sell Quistic-style courses to their communities, and it went really well.
 I did this furtively, of course, because I’m scared to do anything in front of you that will fail.
 I know that’s lame.
 I know that rock star entrepreneurs say they embrace failure and failure is actually growth and all that.
 It’s just that they are not saying it while they’re failing.
 They’re saying it from their yacht in the Bahamas with their hot model wife crawling all over them.
 And, also, let me just add that entrepreneurship is so overly glorified that all those hot model wives also have their own startups.
 Apps, usually.
 Just something small, to talk about at cocktail parties.
 In Vail.

 The time when I get mean is when I’m scared.
 That’s how I know I need to launch.
 Because any minute now I’m going to start naming names for all the apps of wives of investors I know.